 Milk – If you’ve never made a Bolognese sauce with milk, try making it at least once.
 I promise you will love it!

-Not much milk is used but, it adds another depth of flavour and brings a richness to the sauce, just like an authentic Bolognese sauce.
+Not much milk is used but, it adds another depth of flavor and brings a richness to the sauce, just like an authentic Bolognese sauce.

-Worcestershire sauce – This is not an authentic ingredient but, just like milk it adds another depth of flavour.
+Worcestershire sauce – This is not an authentic ingredient but, just like milk it adds another depth of flavor.

-Tomato paste – Due to concentration of flavour tomato paste intensifies the tomato taste in the sauce.
+Tomato paste – Due to the concentration of flavor tomato paste intensifies the tomato taste in the sauce.

-A pinch of sugar – also helps to bring out the flavour of the tomato.
+A pinch of sugar – also helps to bring out the flavor of the tomato.

-Red wine – Don’t by an expensive wine, a cheap wine will do.
-Most cheap wines these days are good quality.
+Red wine – Don’t buy an expensive wine, a cheap wine will do.
+Most cheap wines these days are of good quality.

 Step 1 -Drain the canned tomatoes and keep the juices.
 Place the drained tomatoes into the slow cooker and crush them with a fork or potato masher.

-1) It’s okay to have some juice left with the tomatoes when they go in the slow cooker.
-You just don’t want all the juice because, the sauce will end up being too wet at the end of cooking.
+- Note - It’s okay to have some juice left with the tomatoes when they go in the slow cooker.
+You just don’t want all the juice because the sauce will end up being too wet at the end of cooking.

-If you a cooking for fussy kids and want to hide the vegetables.
+If you are cooking for fussy kids and want to hide the vegetables.
 Grate the carrot and either very finely chop the onion and celery or grind them down in a blender.

-After the milk has reduced, add the wine, turn up the heat and bring it back up to the boil.
+After the milk has reduced, add the wine, turn up the heat and bring it back up to a boil.
 Cook until most of the wine has evaporated.

 Transfer the mixture to the slow cooker.

-Step 4 – Add the stock cubes, Worcestershire sauce, dried herbs, bay leaves, sugar, nutmeg, chilli (if using), salt and pepper to the slow cooker.
+Step 4 - Add the stock cubes, Worcestershire sauce, dried herbs, bay leaves, sugar, nutmeg, chili (if using), salt, and pepper to the slow cooker.

 What To Serve With Bolognese?

-Turn this slow cooker bolognese sauce into and extra special meal and make your own homemade pasta.
-It’s not as hard a you think and homemade is so much better than store bought.
+Turn this slow cooker bolognese sauce into an extra special meal and make your own homemade pasta.
+It's not as hard as you think and homemade is so much better than store-bought.